James Hadfield – Audit Partner

 If your company meets the requirements to be small itself, and the group it is part of is small and not ineligible, the company can take the audit exemption.

-Any size subsidiary undertaking whose parent is established under the law of an EEA state (subject to Brexit changes in company law) can choose to take an exemption from audit through a parent guarantee.
+Any size subsidiary undertaking whose parent is established under the UK law of an EEA state can choose to take an exemption from audit through a parent guarantee.
 The subsidiary company must be included in the consolidated accounts drawn up by the parent undertaking.
 The exemption under s479A of the Companies Act 2006 will only be available with a UK parent guarantee.

 The parent guarantee does not need to be from the immediate parent.
 The parent company indefinitely guarantees the subsidiaries liabilities that exist at the year-end by disclosure in the notes of its consolidated accounts and filing a form at companies house.